A pot shop at your door: Home delivery surges amid outbreak

 Glass House Group CEO Kyle Kazan bought several Priuses to put more delivery vehicles on the road to keep up with demand.

-With many consumers reluctant to go out for fear of getting sick, practicing social distancing or ordered to stay inside by government, "we are going to have to bring the store to them," said Kazan, whose company includes a cultivation arm and four California dispensaries.
+With many consumers reluctant to go out for fear of getting sick, practicing social distancing or being ordered to stay inside by government, “we are going to have to bring the store to them,” said Kazan, whose company includes a cultivation arm and four California dispensaries.

 “It’s not much different than Amazon," Kazan said.

-Note: This story has been corrected to fix typo in business name Ganja Goddess.